itsFeby/scriptorium/README.md

 This repository grows over time—each addition a new leaf in a quiet manuscript of code.

+## Note:
+Some of the code I took from other sources, some I wrote myself.
+This repository is just a place to store my learnings so I can use them again in the future.

 ---

 More languages and tools will be added as the work expands.